tangophi/convert_gpx_track_and_photos_to_kml_tour/README.md

 Title and Overlays:
 Replace Title.png with your own custom title image.
 You can also modify or add additional overlay images or text.

+---

+## ⚠️ Issues

+- Depending on the terrain, sometimes the track is hidden behind terrain.
+Tried several ways to fix this by periodically changing the bearings, but still some parts are hidden.
+- The camera position is changed periodically and when it changes, it is not very smooth.
+Not sure how to make it smooth throughout the tour.

+If anyone finds solutions to these issues, please file a pull request to get it merged.
+Also, any other enhancements to the script are appreciated.

+---

 ## 🙌 Acknowledgments
 ChatGPT and Google Gemini were instrumental in brainstorming, debugging, and refining the logic for this script.